MicrosoftDocs/power-platform/power-platform/alm/enable-cross-geo-solution-deployments.md

 ---
 # Enable cross-geo solution deployments for pipelines in Power Platform

 Administrators can enable solution deployments via pipelines across geographical [regions](../admin/regions-overview.md).
+This provides flexibility for organizations that are distributed across geographical regions, making it easy to centrally administer global deployments within a single management plane.

 ## Prerequisites to enable cross-geo solution deployments